benwiz/sasha/README.md

 # Sasha

-Sasha is a decision center where decisions (internal or delivered by a human) cause Sasha to produce commands.
-In the Umbra, there are a myriad of microservices that are listening to Sasha waiting to hear the right trigger.
+Sasha is a decision center.
+Sasha tracks the current-state-of-the-world and the desired-state-of-the-world.
+Sasha can be queried for some or all of the world's properties.
+In addition to responding with both states of the world, Sasha will also include a set of commands/instructions/actions that must take place to modify the current-state-of-the-world so that it matches the desired-state-of-the-world.

 Example uses: